 Upgrade your knife skills with this guide on chopping parsley:

-Although regarded as a weird-tasting vegetable, celery can quickly fill in for fennel seeds in stock, salad, or soup.
-It also offers your palate a nice crunch, which is not something fennel seeds can do.
+If fennel seeds are considered one of the best-matched substitutes for celery seeds, I don’t see why celery can’t be a fill-in for fennel seeds in dishes such as stock, salad, or soup.
+Fresh celery can can also offer your palate a nice crunch, which is not something fennel seeds can do.

 The plant’s flavor ranges from mildly sweet to almost unbearable, according to some, mainly because of being overcooked or not having blanched.
 (2) Like parsley, celery fails to mimic the licorice sweetness, so it mainly works with cheese, eggs, or red meat.

 For one teaspoon of fennel seeds, employ one cup of celery or more until you think the taste is perfect.